First Tolkien-only museum opens in Moscow

 Tree of Valinor and artist Heather (Natalia Minskaya) (front); Ira Allor's artwork (back)

-G. Series of interviews Exclusive
+G. Sequence of interviews Exclusive

-We are announcing a unique series of materials entitled “For our kin and alike” (in Russian).
+We are announcing a unique sequence of materials entitled “For our kin and alike” (in Russian).
 Those are the interviews we took from guests and organizers referring to, but not limited by, the opening of the MMT.

 Talks with key figures in Russian Tolkienology at the opening of the Moscow museum of Tolkien fandom